AlpErenKaya0/software_validation_and_testing_presentation_contents/README.md

+Presentation Topics (choose one and mail me, you should choose not chosen one.
+First Come First Served.)

 1.From COCOMO to AI: The Evolution of Software Engineering, Complexity, and the Illusion of the Silver Bullet (IT MUST!
 BE THE FIRST PRESENTATION!)
 Hints: